belchior/sql_query_builder/README.md

 ## Debugging queries

-Sometimes it's more ease just print de current state of the query builder, to do this just add the .debug() method at any part of the builder, note that the where clause will not be printed because the debug was added before
+Sometimes it's more ease just print de current state of the query builder, to do so adds the `.debug()` method anywhere in the builder.
+In the example below, the where clause will not be printed because the debug was added before the clause

 ```rust
 use sql_query_builder as sql;